 No breaches of these criteria occurred during the reporting period and the Council does not expect any losses from non-performance by any counterparty in relation to financial deposits.
-However, the Council has supported Rossendale Leisure Trust through loans totalling £69k over a maximum of five years (included within Long-term Debtors at Note 23) and cash flow support £245k at 31st March 2012 (included in the Debtors figure at Note 27).
+However, the Council has supported Rossendale Leisure Trust through loans with a current value of £55k over a maximum of five years (included within Long-term Debtors at Note 23) and cash flow support £500k at 31st March 2012 (included in the Debtors figure at Note 27).